Packing List: Shaka Guide's East Oahu Shoreline Drive

 It’s a long day and no one wants to explore when they’re hangry.
 Pack a few snacks to hold you over until you reach the awesome eateries we feature in our tour highlights!

-You won’t need much, but there are a few spots where you’ll have to pay for parking, specifically Diamond Head, Hanauma Bay, and the Pali Lookout.
-Parking at Diamond Head is $5.00, Hanauma Bay is $1, and the Pali Lookout is $3.
-In addition to parking at Hanauma Bay, you’ll need to pay a $7.50 entry fee — this can be paid by card.
+You won’t need much, but there are a few spots where you’ll have to pay for parking, specifically Hanauma Bay.
+Parking at Hanauma Bay is $3.
+In addition to parking at Hanauma Bay, you’ll need to pay a $25.00 entry fee — this can be paid by card.
+You might also want some cash for some snacks and food along the way.

 We’re so excited that you’ve chosen to tour Oahu with Shaka Guide.
 To make sure we can escort you throughout your journey, you’ll want to have a car charger to keep us fueled and ready to go!